-- epoch (int) the epoch in trainer. - env_step (int) the env_step in trainer. - gradient_step (int) the gradient_step in trainer. - save_checkpoint_fn (function) a hook defined by user, see trainer documentation for detail. - restore_data () \rightarrow Tuple[int, int, int] Return the metadata from existing log.
+- epoch (int) the epoch in trainer. - env_step (int) the env_step in trainer. - gradient_step (int) the gradient_step in trainer. - save_checkpoint_fn (function) a hook defined by user, see trainer documentation for detail.

+'''

+restore_data() → Tuple[int, int, int]

+'''

 If it finds nothing or an error occurs during the recover process, it will return the default parameters.